salvadorgarciamunoz/kipet/documentation/installation.rst

 https://www.python.org/.
 Python distributions can also be used to manage the Python interface.
 Python distributions include Python(x,y) (for Windows) and Anaconda (for Windows and Linux).
-These distributions include most of the Python packages needed for KIPET, including Numpy, Scipy, Pandas, Matplotlib, and CasADi.
+These distributions include most of the Python packages needed for kipet, including Numpy, Scipy, Pandas, Matplotlib, and CasADi.

 Python(x,y) can be downloaded from http://python-xy.github.io/.